Back icon

 Buy Orders (Bids)

-Buy orders, known as bids, represent buyers’ interest and are listed in descending order, starting with the highest price a buyer is willing to pay for a particular asset.
-These bids are paired with the quantity buyers are interested in purchasing.
+Starting with the highest price a buyer is ready to pay for a certain asset, purchase orders—also known as bids—represent buyers’ interest and are posted in decreasing order.
+These bids are matched with the desired purchase quantity.
 The bid section reveals the demand levels at varying price points and provides insights into the buying appetite for an asset.

 Sell Orders (Asks)